If you have sensitive skin, you can be forgiven for approaching chemical peels with trepidation.

 - moisturise – use light preparations after a superficial peel, nothing to occlusive your skin needs to breathe

-- keep your skin well hydrated with humectants up to 48 hours, and we recommend a pure, hyaluronic product like H20 hydrating complex
+- keep your skin well hydrated with humectants for up to 48 hours, and we recommend a pure, hyaluronic product like H20 hydrating complex

-- protect your skin from the sun – we recommend undertaking peels during the winter months especially if your skin is sensitive and always wear sunscreen
+- protect your skin from the sun – we recommend undertaking peels during the winter months, especially if your skin is sensitive, and always wear sunscreen

 We appreciate that the sheer concept of chemical peels — and the fact that you would willingly apply it to your sensitive skin, can make you want to run for the hills, but the benefits of peeling should not be discounted.

-Unlike physical exfoliants and scrubs, hydroxy acid-based exfoliants won’t hurt your skin and cause damaging tiny micro-tears; instead, a gentle chemical peel especially enzymatic ones with natural fruit acids like pumpkin and papaya, and lovely lactic acid work to gently dissolve the “glue” that attaches your skin cells to the surface, allowing them to flake off, keeping your skin hydrated, improving cellular turnover.
+Unlike physical exfoliants and scrubs, hydroxy acid-based exfoliants won’t hurt your skin and cause damaging tiny micro-tears; instead, a gentle chemical peel, especially enzymatic ones with natural fruit acids like pumpkin and papaya, and lovely lactic acid work to gently dissolve the “glue” that attaches your skin cells to the surface, allowing them to flake off, keeping your skin hydrated, improving cellular turnover.

 If you’d like to find out more about the gentle fruit enzymes, we recommend reading this article in Vogue, which does a great job of discussing the different skin brightening enzymes available.